Questions and Inquiry: Speech Therapy Guide

 Questions are essential in communication: they allow us to ask for information, interact, and learn.
-Mastering different interrogative forms (who, what, where, when, why, how) follows gradual development and can be impaired in language disorders.
+Mastery of different interrogative forms (who, what, where, when, why, how) follows a progressive development and can be impaired in language disorders.

 Question-answer games, interrogative cards